yardsale8/stat110_book/_sources/chp7/association_between_two_variables.rst

 Describing an Association Between Variables
 +++++++++++++++++++++++++++++++++++++++++++

-As always, interpretions in statistics are just as important as calculations or the construction of graphical displays of data.
+As always, interpretations in statistics are just as important as calculations or the construction of graphical displays of data.
 When describing a possible association between two variables, we will focus on the *direction*, *strength*, and *form* of the association.